volumio/volumio-plugins/plugins/system_controller/wifireconnect/readme.md

-08th Sepetember 2017
+09th november 2017

 This plugin is supposed to reactivate wifi when a router has been reboot...
 It uses a bash script to ping a server and a systemd timer to launch the script every minute (it could be changed but a short delay is convenient to test).

-the principle : every X minutes a ping is sent to a server (8.8.8.8 google dns by default - could be changed in settings)) If no response, the wlan is restarted.
+the principle : every X minutes wget send a request to a server (8.8.8.8 google dns by default - could be changed in settings))
+If no response, the wlan is restarted.

 The plugin UI  allows to set the IP and the interface to check.

+09 th november

+- use of wget

 08 th september